Introduction:

 Cognitive Behavior Therapy:

-Self-awareness (CBT) was developed as a means of preventing recurrence in the treatment of a problem, and over time it was common for people who use cocaine drugs.
-Self-acceptance behavior is based on learning that learning processes play an important role in promoting progressive behaviors, such as drug abuse.
-CBT people learn to identify and solve problem behavior using a variety of skills that can be used to stop drug abuse and solve other common problems.
+Self-awareness (CBT) was developed as a means of preventing recurrence in the treatment of a problem, and over time, it was common for people who use cocaine drugs.
+Self-acceptance behaviour is based on learning that learning processes play an important role in promoting progressive behaviours, such as drug abuse.
+CBT people learn to identify and solve problem behaviour using a variety of skills that can be used to stop drug abuse and solve other common problems.

 Studies show that the abilities people have learned about pride remain after the end of treatment.
 Current research aims to achieve more stable results by combining CBT and drugs for drug use and other forms of treatment.
 The TOS computer system was also established and proved effective in reducing drug use after drug abuse.